f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 1. If you added mobile endpoints to your configuration, select Enable Mobile SDK.
 2. If you selected Web and Mobile as your client type during endpoint configuration, add a mobile header to distinguish the endpoints.
 This is not required for Web-Only or Mobile-Only client types.

    a.
-At the top of the configuration, enable Advanced.
+At the top of the configuration, toggle on Advanced Settings.
+   [insert]
    b.
 In the Mobile Request Identifier field, Click Add Item.
    c.
 Enter a name and the corresponding value.